 How do the transfers of medical studies to Slovakia works?

 First of all, you need to do paperwork – as the deadline for transfer is up to 31.8., we suggest to use the help of our agency.
 Otherwise, you may risk missing deadlines and losing one year waiting for the next intake (there is only September intake in Slovakia, February intake is not possible).
 We suggest University of Pavel Jozef Safarik for transfer as you might be transferred to 5th year after passing an entrance test.
+You can check transfer rules to different universities in Europe to compare your chances (transfers to central Europe)

 What are the most important points to check?